zhenya-mamenko/veriff/README.md

 You can change backend path in ```consts.js```.

-**Site must be run on localhost:3000, because web server's Access-Control-Allow-Origin header set to http://localhost:3000**
+**Site must be run on localhost:3000, because backend web server's Access-Control-Allow-Origin header set to http://localhost:3000**

 ## Backend